 We’ve tried to build in as many error messages as possible, so both of us get informed when something is going wrong.
 If you saw an error message, please copy it fully and/or make a screenshot of it.

 WordPress Version and Plugins

 There are two main reasons we need to know the version of your WordPress installation.
-The first one is quite simple; if you’re using an outdated version (for example WP3.6 while WP3.9 is current), we will require you to update to the current version.
+The first one is quite simple; if you’re using an outdated version of WordPress, we will require you to update to the current version.
 The second reason is that WordPress Core changes with each release.
 So a problem may have been fixed/caused in a later update.
 Therefore it may be necessary for us to mimic the WP version you’re using.